Week 7 NFL longshot parlay picks, best bets from proven model

 The Broncos are projected to win 75% of the time and to cover -7 well over 50% of the time, and the model's winning margin is 10 points, leaving room to play alternate lines.
 The Broncos have been one of the better teams in the AFC in 2025, and they may have the best defense in the entire NFL.
 Denver is coming off a 13-11 win over the New York Jets in London, and enters this matchup riding a three-game winning streak.

 The Broncos have stormed out to a 4–2 start, their best opening since 2016.
 Quarterback Bo Nix leads the way with 1,277 passing yards and nine touchdowns, while J.K.
 Dobbins has churned out 442 rushing yards and four scores.
 On defense, Nik Bonitto tops the team with eight sacks, and the team is bolstered by standout play from Zach Allen and reigning NFL Defensive Player of the Year Patrick Surtain II.
+Meanwhile, rookie Jaxson Dart struggled in his lone road start, turning the ball over three times in a loss to the Saints.
 See the rest of the picks in the Week 7 NFL parlay here.

 New users can also check out the latest FanDuel promo code and get $300 in bonus bets instantly at FanDuel if your $5 bet wins.